Olex2/help/gui/EN/home/settings.md

 Change the radius of the selected atoms (in PERS mode).
 Clicking on 'SET' will make this the default.
 The atom radius can be set manually with the **arad** and **azoom** commands.

 ### arad
 This parameter affects the radius of the selected (or all, if there is no selection) atoms in *Ball and Stick* (PERS) mode only.
 Typically, the radius in PERS mode is taken from a definition file (and isn't the same for all elements). **arad** overrides these settings.
-A typical value for H atoms would be
+A typical value for H atoms would be:

 |`arad 0.2`| Sets the radius of the selected atoms(s) to a value of 0.2 |